A Skew-Sensitive Evaluation Framework for Imbalanced Data Classification: Introduction

-Let us illustrate the problem with the simple example depicted in Figure~\ref{fig:example}.
+Let us illustrate the problem with the simple example in Figure~\ref{fig:example}.
 The test dataset consists of 100 data items from 3 classes (A, B, C).
-The greatest majority of the items belong to class C (70/100), but class B (20/100) has the greatest importance (0.7/1.0).
-In other words, Cardinality and Importance are both non-uniform and in favor of different classes (i.e., falls in the top-right quadrant of Figure~\ref{fig:quad-chart}).
-The confusion matrix on the right-hand side shows the results from a classifier that was run against this test dataset.
-Unsurprisingly, the classifier performed the best in labeling the majority class C (60/70 correct predictions).
-When this result is evaluated using the traditional {\em Accuracy} metric, neither Class Cardinality nor Class Importance is taken into account.
-If {\em Balanced Accuracy} is used instead, we observe the degrading impact of the skew in Class Cardinality ($0.38 < 0.65$), but Class Importance is still not accounted for.
-This example demonstrates the need for a new evaluation approach that is both sensitive to Cardinality and Importance skew, as well as any arbitrary correlations between them.
-This is especially critical for ensuring a fair assessment of results, when comparing across multiple classifiers or problem instances.
+The greatest majority of the items belong to class C (70), but class B (20) has the greatest importance (0.7).
+In other words, Cardinality and Importance are both non-uniform and in favor of different classes (i.e., representing the top-right quadrant of Figure~\ref{fig:quad-chart}).
+The confusion matrix on the right shows the results from a classifier run against this test dataset.
+Unsurprisingly, the classifier performed the best for the majority class C (60/70 correct predictions).
+When evaluated using the traditional {\em Accuracy} metric, neither Class Cardinality nor Class Importance is taken into account.
+If {\em Balanced Accuracy} is used instead, we observe the degrading impact of the Class Cardinality skew ($0.38 < 0.65$), but Class Importance is still not accounted for.
+This example demonstrates the need for a new evaluation approach that is sensitive to both Cardinality and Importance skew, as well as any arbitrary correlations between them.
+This is especially critical for ensuring a fair comparative assessment across multiple classifiers or problem instances.

 Our goal in this paper is to design an evaluation framework for imbalanced data classification, which can be reliably used to measure, compare, train, and tune classifier performance in a way that is sensitive to non-uniform class importance.
-We identify two key design principles for such a framework:
+We identify two key design principles:

 \begin{itemize} [nosep,leftmargin=1em,labelwidth=*,align=left]

 \item {\em Simplicity:} It should be {\em intuitive} and {\em easy} to use and interpret.

 \item {\em Generality:} It should be general-purpose, i.e., (i) {\em extensible} to an arbitrary number of classes and (ii) {\em customizable} to any application domain.